HorrocksEngineers/rnd-junior-dev-interview/README.md

 - Use Tailwind CSS provided in the project or any other styling method to ensure a cohesive and professional appearance across components.

 ### Form Component:
-- Modify the existing form to include a Phone field.
+- Modify the existing form to include a phone field.

 ### Table Component:
 - Modify the existing table to support the newly added phone field.